joedougherty/writing/stacking_delays.md

 * All settings (drive, bass, mid, etc. around 30-40%, except for volume at 90-95%)

+Right amp:

+* Same amp/combo.
+Try a different mic to expand your sound.
+Currently using the 421 Dynamic on the right side.

 #### After Amp ####

 * Reverb -- Octo (DECAY: 67% PREDELAY: 14ms TONE: 100% MIX:52%)